d1mnewz/DaphneBot/README.md

 # DaphneBot
 Sometimes team members forget to publish their statuses for day/week/sprint.
 Sometimes they have to publish it to already-defined document.
-Why couldn't we make this less complicated?
+Couldn't we make this less complicated?
 Just give your status to chat bot on Slack and you are good to go!

 ## Getting Started